Demand Notice

 You have received a notice, summons or complaint and need to organize payment history, liability issues, settlement record and court papers.

-AK Associates is based in Patna.
+Chambers of AK is based in Patna.
 Cheque bounce matters are assessed according to the cheque, bank memo, place of transaction, notice record, party details, court stage and applicable jurisdiction.

 The page is written for people searching for a cheque bounce lawyer in Patna, a Section 138 advocate, or help with cheque dishonour complaint and defence work in Bihar-linked matters.